Personal banking accounts.

 There is no maximum amount you may withdraw by check or transfer between your accounts.

-“Card” means the Bank Check Card and any duplicates, renewals or substitutions the Bank issues to you; “Account” means the account designated on the application for your ATM/Check Card.
+“Card” means the Bank Debit Card and any duplicates, renewals or substitutions the Bank issues to you; “Account” means the account designated on the application for your ATM/Debit Card.

 For POS transactions directly accessing a line of credit, the Bank is not responsible for the refusal of any merchant or financial institution to honor the Card.
 The Bank is subject to claims and defenses (other than tort claims) arising out of goods or services you purchase with the Card if you have made a good faith attempt but have been unable to obtain satisfaction from the merchant or service provider and (a) your purchase was made in response to an advertisement the Bank sent or participated in sending to you or (b) your purchase cost more than $50 and was made in your state or within 100 miles of your home.